 I believe that co-creative approaches deepen the transformational and imaginative capacities of art to activate and heal collective relationships between individuals, communities, and the built and natural world.
 Through sculptural, ecological, and site-specific artworks, I seek to ameliorate the widening gulf between our bodies, the earth, and each other.

 SHEILA NOVAK is an interdisciplinary artist and arts administrator living in Boston, MA.
-Currently, Sheila serves as the Public Art Program Manager for the Rose Kennedy Greenway Conservancy where she has curated, designed and managed the creation of new public artwork for Boston.
+Currently, Sheila serves as the Interim Associate Curator of Public Art for the Rose Kennedy Greenway Conservancy where she curates, designs and manages the creation of new public artwork.
 Sheila has been working in the the nonprofit arts sector intersecting creative practice with public art, creative placekeeping and cultural equity since 2013.

 Prior to working for The Greenway, Sheila worked on placemaking and public art projects in Minneapolis, Minnesota, including Northern Spark, Art Shanty Projects and the John Biggers Seed Project.
 In 2018 Sheila was awarded the New England Fellowship with National Arts Strategies shortly after arriving in Boston from Minneapolis.
 Sheila has served as the Artist in Residence at the Urbano Project (2020), Hennepin County Medical Center (2015-2017), as well as an Artist in Residence in Ecology, Spirituality and Community at Holden Village (2014).
 Sheila received her B.A. in Studio Art from St. Olaf College (2012)

-For inquiries regarding purchasing of artwork, commissions, or public art consulting please email:
+For inquiries regarding loans, commissions, or purchasing work or public art consulting please email: